Polaroid 20×24 camera

-The Polaroid 20×24 camera is a very large instant camera made by Polaroid, with film plates that measure a nominal 20 × 24 in, giving the camera its name, although at least one camera takes pictures that are 23 × 36 in.
+The Polaroid 20×24 camera is a very large instant camera made by Polaroid Corporation, with film plates that measure a nominal 20 × 24 in, giving the camera its name, although at least one camera takes pictures that are 23 × 36 in.

 Design

-The Polaroid 20×24 is one of the largest format cameras currently in common use, and could be hired from Polaroid agents in various countries.
+The Polaroid 20×24 is one of the largest format cameras currently in common use and could be hired from Polaroid agents in various countries.

 A plexiglass sheet is taped to the front of the lens, and the subject uses their reflection to help determine where they are in the frame.
 Because of the size of the image, acquiring an image with sufficient depth of field can be a challenge, and the lens (the camera at 20×24 Studio in New York City was fitted with a Fujinon-A 600 mm f/11 lens) is often stopped down to f/90.
 Lenses were available in a variety of focal lengths ranging from 135 mm to 1200 mm, but only the 600 mm, 800 mm, and 1200 mm lenses were designed for the 20×24 format.

 The 20×24 is collapsible for storage and transport like a field camera: the bellows are compressed into the body, and the body lowers into its base.
 In use, the bellows can be extended from 17 to 60 in; the front standard has a movement range of 24 in (rise and fall), 6 in (side-to-side shift), and 4 in (swing) while the rear standard is fixed and has no movements.
 The body of the camera may be moved from 24 to 72 in above ground level.

 Developing chemicals are stored in foil pods housed in the processing unit at the rear of the camera, and are applied to the exposed film via 22 in titanium rollers.
 The film comes on two rolls: a 150 ft negative roll and a 50 ft positive roll.
 After the negative is exposed, one foil pod is ruptured by the rollers and the developing chemicals are spread between the negative and positive rolls as the film exits the bottom of the camera's rear processor; 11/2 minutes after exposure, the negative and positive are peeled apart, producing the finished photograph.